Photo Tour Summary:

 - Your camera, tripod, lenses covering the range of wide angle through telephoto(14mm through 300mm),

 filters including polarizer, graduated neutral density, neutral density.

 - Be sure to obtain China Visa from your local Chinese embassy or consulate.
 Most foreign citizens are required to obtain Visa before traveling to China.

 - Myanmar requires tourist visa too, its eVisa Program allows tourists to apply for a visa online rather than physically applying at an embassy or consulate.

 How do I sign up and pay for this tour?

-A deposit of $200 is required for this workshop to hold your spot, you can pay by Visa, Mastercard
+A deposit of $400 is required for this tour to hold your spot, you can pay by Visa, Mastercard

 or PayPal via PayPal.com or send a check (U.S. residents only).
-The balance is due on Aug 25, 2017.
-All participants must sign William Yu Photography Workshops/Tours Liability Waiver Form before the tour starts.
+The balance is due Oct 17, 2017.
+You can send the balance with a check or wire transfer.
+All participants must sign Liability Waiver Form before the tour starts.

 How many participants do you allow?